MattB-242/Lattice_Invariance/README.md

 **Utility Functions**

-*distgen* is a generic Minkowkski distance calculator in R^2.
+*distgen(q, v_1, v_2)* is a generic Minkowkski distance calculator in R^2.
 It takes two inputs - a value of q >= 0 and two points in R^2 given as lists.
 If q=0 it will return the Chebyshev (L_inf) distance between points, otherwise it will return the L_q distance.

-*mincyc* takes lists of any length and returns the cyclic permutation that puts the smallest list member first
+*mincyc(l)* takes a list l of any length and returns the cyclic permutation that puts the smallest list member first

-*roundlist* takes a list of floats l and an integer value r.
+*roundlist(l,r) * takes a list of floats l and an integer value r.
 It returns l with r-rounded float values.

 *redstep* performs a single reduction step for an input coform (three member list).